 How did we get here?
 And where are we going?

-The Niagara Community Observatory and Brock University are excited to partner with the Wilson Foundation to tell the story of Niagara’s economic development from pre-1900 to the present day.
+The Niagara Community Observatory and Brock University have wrapped up their recent research partnership with the Wilson Foundation, telling the story of Niagara’s economic development from pre-1900 to the present day.

 Over the past two years, our interdisciplinary research team has focused on six key economic sectors: hydroelectric power generation; manufacturing and industry; marine transportation; tourism; agriculture and agri-business; and the emerging sector of information and communications technology.
-The information and knowledge gathered is presented through digital media, archives/special collections’ exhibitions, and symposiums for researchers and the academic community.
-In all, we have produced three final reports, 16 working papers, five historical papers with 16 vignettes, and 10 videos.
+The information and knowledge gathered is now presented through three final reports, 16 working papers, five historical papers with 18 vignettes, and 10 videos.
 They can all be found here, on our project website hosted by the Brock Library.

 The project has also provided experiential learning and research opportunities for Brock’s student body.